razvanm3/isac-services-architecture/README.md

 ## 9. Acknowledgment

-This work was supported by the 6G-MUSICAL (Grant Agreement No. 101139176) and iSEE-6G (Grant Agreement No. 101139291) Horizon Europe SNS-JU projectS funded by the European Commission.
+This work was supported by Orange Romania through the 6G-MUSICAL (Grant Agreement No. 101139176) and iSEE-6G (Grant Agreement No. 101139291) Horizon Europe SNS-JU projectS funded by the European Commission.